iamtheyammer/treeSharp/README.md

 ## What is it?

 treeSharp is a fake tree command that, when a letter is pressed on the keyboard, slows down by 25ms per line.
-Once 20 characters have been entered, it stops and says "System clean.
+Once 200 characters have been entered, it stops and says "System clean.
 No viruses or hackers detected.".

 The name comes from the original program (tree) and the flavour of C this is written in: sharp.
 Such comes treeSharp.

-## Versions

-Two versions of treeSharp are available:
-### Normal
-Normal does not output what "reverse" does.

-### "Reverse"
-The "reverse" version prints out what the scammer typed in while treeSharp was running, and prints it out in reverse.
-Then, it prints the 'whateverthehackertypedin' was not found as a command (et al.) on a fake `C:\>` prompt.

 ## Installation